the1lab/1lab/src/Cat/Displayed/Reasoning.lagda.md

   hom[ p ∙ sym p ∙ q ] f′ ≡⟨ kill₁ p (sym p ∙ q) p′ ⟩
   hom[ sym p ∙ q ] g′     ∎

--- Idea: p is equal to some composite p′ ∙ q, but it's mis-associated or -- something.
+-- Idea: p is equal to some composite p′ ∙ q, but it's misassociated or -- something.
 We combine the reindexing to fix the association and -- killing the first parameter to "weave" here. weave